rajcse/tf-mobile-international/README.md

 # TruthFinder Mobile App

-Built with PhoneGap and React
+Built with Cordova and React

 ## Prerequisites